-Five years ago, Allegheny County schools were struggling with very low registration rates, but as a result of these efforts, on-time kindergarten registration for 2014-15 reached an impressive 90% — reaping community savings, as a recent study indicates that every dollar spent on these early efforts results in savings of $17 in later costly remedial interventions.
+Five years ago, Allegheny County schools were struggling with very low registration rates, but as a result of these efforts, on-time kindergarten registration is soaring at an impressive 90% — reaping community savings, as a recent study indicates that every dollar spent on these early efforts results in savings of $17 in later costly remedial interventions.
 This initiative has been highlighted nationally and is being replicated in communities across the state.

 You can help by volunteering your time or providing funding to support parent engagement and training, public awareness, school district partnerships and the recruitment, screening and support of caring adult reading mentors.

 Please take a moment below to pick what newsletters you're interested in.
 If you don't feel like picking, you're still on our list to stay up-to-date on United Way happenings.